-- Or, you need a method that adds juiciness to the pork like Instant Pot Pork Tenderloin and Stuffed Pork Tenderloin.
+- Or, you need a method that adds juiciness to the pork another way like Instant Pot Pork Tenderloin and Stuffed Pork Tenderloin.

 Since the air fryer is essentially a high-powered convection oven, its intense heat makes it perfect for the hot-and-fast method of cooking juicy pork tenderloin.

 Everything You Need to Know about Juicy Pork Tenderloin

 As we’ve discussed, for juicy pork tenderloin, you need to use a high temperature—but that’s not all!

 The most important aspects of making juicy, not dry pork are: